The Stranger (album): Production and recording

-The song "Vienna", which opens up the album's B-side, was inspired by a trip Joel took to Vienna, Austria, to visit his father a few years after starting his music career.
+The song "Vienna", which opens Side 2 of the album, was inspired by a trip Joel took to Vienna, Austria, to visit his father a few years after starting his music career.
 While there, he found that Austrians had a vastly different outlook on life than the one he was familiar with in America.
 As he recalls, Joel had this realization after taking notice of an old woman sweeping out on the city streets, telling his father that he pitied the woman for having to do such a menial and unimportant task; Joel's father responded by explaining that the woman was giving herself a sense of worth by doing a service that helped everyone rather than "sitting at home wasting away".
 Joel tried to make the song feel Viennese in nature and compared it to the work of Bertolt Brecht and Kurt Weill, specifically The Threepenny Opera.
 "Only the Good Die Young", which is sung from the point-of-view of a boy trying to appeal to an abstinent Catholic woman, was inspired by a girl named Virginia Davis, on whom Joel had a crush in high school.
 According to Joel, he saw Davis looking at him while he was playing in his high school band, The Echoes, which was the event that had him "completely hooked" to the prospect of being a musician.
 "Only the Good Die Young" was written by Joel while opening for the Beach Boys in Knoxville, Tennessee, at which point it sounded slower-pace and more akin to a reggae tune, with Joel even singing the song's lyrics in a Jamaican accent.
 The mood of the song was shifted at the insistence of drummer Liberty DeVitto, who reportedly said to Joel "Why are you singing like that?
 The closest you've been to Jamaica was the Long Island Rail Road!"
 Ramone suggested that the song be played as a straight-four piece while DeVitto played a shuffle beat, a proposition that Joel found he enjoyed the sound of despite the concept initially seeming "odd and clunky".
 The song featured guitar playing by Hugh McCracken, a famous session player who Ramone brought in.
 "She's Always a Woman", like "Just the Way You Are", was written about Elizabeth Weber, described by Joel as "a commentary on women in business being persecuted and insulted".
 Joel tried to stylize the song as one that would be sung by Gordon Lightfoot.
 "Get It Right the First Time" is inspired by the challenge of first meeting and confronting a person, highlighting the importance of not flubbing such an encounter and "gett[ing] it right the first time".
 The album's final song, "Everybody Has a Dream", a gospel-influenced piece, was also inspired by Joel's wife.
 The song closes the album out with a reprise of the whistled theme from "The Stranger".